jumpalottahigh/blog.georgi-yanev.com/src/pages/software/2017-11-27-getting-started-with-software-development/index.md

 **"Never forget that every good programmer is only there because they once did work they were unqualified for"**.

-Good luck and have fun building things!
+Good luck and have fun building things 🚀

 [0]: Linkslist
 [1]: https://github.com/jumpalottahigh